MirjaLagerwaard/ProgrammeerprojectData/REPORT.md

 * map.js

-In this file you can find all the javascript code for the calendar heatmap.
-The code for the link between the calendar heatmap and the map of Syria can also be found in this file.
+In this file you can find all the javascript code for the map of Syria.
+The code for the link between the map of Syria and the calendar view can also be found in this file.

 * barchart.js

+In this file you can find all the javascript code for the barchart.
+The code for the link between the barchart and the table can also be found in this file.

 ##CHALLENGES